ProactiveProgrammers/proactive-review-two-data-abstraction-starter/writing/review.md

 TODO: The learning objectives that you state and discuss should be different than the ones that you explained during the completion of the last proactive review assignment

-### Record three learning objectives for which you judge you can demonstrate mastery of the technical skill
+### Record three learning objectives for which you judge you can demonstrate mastery of the technical knowledge or skill

 #### Restate the first learning objective and then explain how you know that you have mastered it